liballeg/allegro5/readme_a5.txt

 Allegro5 implements two graphics drivers for Windows: one using DirectX 9 and onther one using OpenGL.
-You can force using OpenGL by calling al_set_new_display_flags(ALLEGRO_OPENGL) prior to creating a display, while DirectX is the default driver (ALLEGRO_DIRECT3D new display flag is implied).
+You can force using OpenGL by calling al_set_new_display_flags(ALLEGRO_OPENGL) prior to creating a display, while DirectX is the default driver.
+You can also select the driver using the `allegro.cfg` file.

 Here are some files you may need regarding DirectX: